 One issue that patients will discover if they review the current literature on standard scleroderma medications is that there is little consistency on how these medications are described and categorized.
 For example, in many articles, methotrexate is classified as an immunosuppressant drug.
 In other articles, it is put into a category called DMARD (disease-modifying anti-rheumatic drugs).
 This distinction is important for researchers but for patients it is best to understand what these medications are supposed to do, how this fits into the overall treatment plan that the patient and their physicians are using, and how to balance the potential gains from using these medications against the potential for (in some cases very significant) side effects and risks.

-The table below lists many of the currently used mainline medications for treating systemic scleroderma.
-The information listed in Table 3 below varies widely in the literature and represents the author’s best effort to summarize current research literature.
+Table 3 below lists many of the currently used mainline medications for treating systemic scleroderma.
+The information presented varies widely in the literature and represents the author’s best effort to summarize current research literature.

 Table 3: Immunosuppressant / Disease Modifying Medications